gianlacasella/QLearning_MountainCarProblem/README.md

 ## Using QLearning on the OpenAI's MountainCar-v0 environment

 On this project, I trained an AI Agent with **Model-free Reinforcement Learning (QLearning)** on the OpenAI's [MountainCar-v0](https://gym.openai.com/envs/MountainCar-v0/) environment.
-<br>The goal is to drive up the mountain on the right; however, **the car's engine is not strong enough to scale the mountain in a single pass**.
+<br><br>The main goal is to drive up the mountain on the right; however, **the car's engine is not strong enough to scale the mountain in a single pass**.
 Therefore, the only way to succeed is to drive back and forth to build up momentum.

 <p align="center">
   <img src="img/MountainCarGif.gif">